gear-foundation/academy/docs/03-hello-world/hello-world.md

        └── release
            ├── ...
            ├── hello_world.wasm     <---- this is our built .wasm file
-           └── hello_world.opt.wasm <---- this is optimized .wasm file
+           └── hello_world.opt.wasm <---- this is the optimized .wasm file
 ```

 The `target/wasm32-unknown-unknown/release` directory should contain two Wasm binaries: